andrejgou/dotfiles/README.md

 # My Dotfiles

-Reproducible Mac development environment setup using chezmoi.
+Reproducible Mac development environment using chezmoi.

-chezmoi stores the desired state of your dotfiles in `~/.local/share/chezmoi`, then applies the minimum changes needed to make your actual dotfiles match this desired state.

 ## Setup on a New Machine